charanTejJ/tddProject/README.md

-# tddProject - Add numbers seperated by delimiters
+# TDDProject - Add numbers seperated by delimiters
 The repository contains TDD project developed for adding numbers given in string format and also contains test cases to test all the possible scenarios.

 # Input Formats